justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 #### `TemplateInstance`

-A stateful container that is the result of instantiating a DOM templates.
-Holds a reference to the `Template` that created it, and the live instance parts.
+A stateful container that is the result of instantiating a DOM template.
+Holds a reference to the `Template` that created it and the live instance parts.

 A template instance is created by a ChildPart when the part's value is set to a TemplateResult.
 The template instance is stored on the ChildPart as its current value.
-If the ChildPart's value is then set again to a TemplateResult from the same template, the current TemplateInstance is kept and its `update()` method is called.
-This is what enables the in-place, DOM-stable, updates of bindings when re-rendering.
+If the ChildPart's value is then set again to a TemplateResult from the same template, the current TemplateInstance is kept, and its `update()` method is called.
+This is what enables the in-place, DOM-stable updates of bindings when re-rendering.

 ```ts